abumoaz1/neetgenie1/api_documentation.md

       "study_materials": []
     }
     ```
+- **Security Note**: To maintain test integrity, the correct answer values (`correct_option`) are never revealed to students in this endpoint, even for completed tests.
+Only whether a response was correct (`is_correct`) is shown for submitted attempts.
 - **Error Responses**:
   - **Code**: 401 Unauthorized - Not authenticated
   - **Code**: 404 Not Found - User not found